Police Supervisory Role

-This 100-hour supervisory course delivers the fundamental skills new supervisors and experienced supervisors, who have not completed formal supervisory training, need to be successful.
-The course focuses on the role and function of the first-line supervisor in law enforcement agencies/organizations and it builds a solid introduction to management-level decision making.
-The course is designed to provide the foundation for the upwardly mobile supervisor in their agency/organization.
+This updated 80-hour course delivers the fundamental skills new and experienced first-line supervisors who have not completed formal supervisory training need to be successful.
+PSR21C focuses on the role and functions of the first-line supervisor and builds a rock-solid introduction to management-level decision-making.
+The course is designed against the backdrop of current challenges in policing to provide a leadership foundation for the upwardly mobile supervisor.

 Course Content Areas:

 - Performance Plans for First-Line Supervisors: Team Leadership

 - Investigating Use of Force for Field Supervisors